agencyenterprise/neurotechdevkit/docs/contributing.md

       <figure markdown>
             ![Circle-ci-check](images/circle-ci-check.png)
       </figure>
-1. In the opened Circle CI page click on the `Artifacts` tab and then on the `index.html` link to load the documentation root page.
+1. In the opened Circle CI page click on the `Artifacts` tab and then choose the page you'd like to see (e.g. `index.html` to load the documentation root page).
+Note that each page has to be opened individually from the `Artifacts` folder, as redirects between pages do not work in this setup.
       <figure markdown>
             ![Circle-ci-artifacts](images/circle-ci-artifacts.png)
       </figure>